hanatos/vkdt/src/pipe/modules/check/readme.md

-# gamut and exposure checking
+# check: gamut and exposure checking

 this module marks out of gamut and over- or underexposed pixels in the image.